shuzhanfan/shuzhanfan.github.io/_posts/2018-05-07-understanding-mathematics-behind-support-vector-machines.md

 The RBF (Radial Basis Function) kernel is also called the Gaussian kernel.
 It will result in a more complex decision boundary.
 The RBF kernel contains a parameter $$\gamma$$.
 A small value of $$\gamma$$ will make the model behave like a linear SVM.
 A large value of $$\gamma$$ will make the model heavily impacted by the support vectors examples.

-In practice, it is recommended to try RBF kernel first cause it it normally performs well.
+In practice, it is recommended to try RBF kernel first cause it normally performs well.

 ## Conclusion

 If you are getting this far, congratulations!
 I hope this is not a too long article for you to read and a too arcane explanation for you to understand the gist of SVM.
-Sometimes layman's approach is not really a good one, especially for experienced readers or researchers who want to master the underlying logic of an algorithm.
-Then you have to, I hate but I gotta say, dive into hard math and understand the formulas.
+Sometimes layman's approach is not always a good one, especially for experienced readers or researchers who want to master the underlying logic of an algorithm.
+Then you have to, I hate but I gotta say, dive into the hard math and understand the formulas.